-Police shoot dead a man who killed two in London stabbing, call it terrorist attack
+Police shoot London killer dead, call stabbings a terrorist attack

-LONDON (Reuters) - British police on Friday shot dead a man wearing a fake suicide vest who stabbed two people to death in London and injured three more before being wrestled to the ground by bystanders, in what the authorities called a terrorist attack.
+LONDON (Reuters) - British police on Friday shot dead a man wearing a fake suicide vest who stabbed two people to death in London and wounded three more before being wrestled to the ground by bystanders, in what the authorities called a terrorist attack.

 The attacker went on the rampage just before 2 p.m.
 (1400 GMT), targeting people at Fishmongers’ Hall near London Bridge in the heart of the city’s financial district - the scene of a deadly attack by Islamist militants two years ago.

+“It is a mistake to allow serious and violent criminals to come out of prison early, and it is very important that we get out of that habit and that we enforce the appropriate sentences for dangerous criminals, especially for terrorists,” he said.

-Out on the street, half a dozen bystanders tackled the suspect to the ground and grabbed his knife.
+Once the attacker was out on the street, a dramatic video posted on Twitter captured the moment when half a dozen bystanders tackled the suspect on London Bridge and grabbed his knife.

-A video posted on Twitter showed police dragging one man off the suspect before an officer took careful aim.
+The video showed police dragging one man off the suspect before an officer took careful aim.
 Two shots rang out.
 The man stopped moving.

-Prime Minister Boris Johnson, who has called a snap election for Dec.
+Johnson, who has called a snap election for Dec.
 12 and is due to host NATO leaders including U.S. President Donald Trump next week, praised those who took on the man for their courage and said Britain would never be cowed.

 “I ... want to pay tribute to the extraordinary bravery of those members of the public who physically intervened to protect the lives of others,” Johnson told reporters in Downing Street.